vijaycse/predictive-autoscaler/README.md

  in 4 batches.
  - This application only works for GCP.
 However it can be modified for other providers as well.

+### Why not Auto-scaling?

+We scale ahead of time before the events or spike seasons (holiday seasons Nov-Dec) generally.
+Auto scaling is reactive in nature and often times, its based on CPU and memory usage.
+Predictive scaling works based on TPS/order trend.Predictive scaling and auto scaling can co-exist.